Thoosje/PyInspectX/README.md

 * New JSON output format so it can be used for automation and testing.
 * Find more edge cases
 * Check for compatibility with other Python versions and systems.
+* Setup Github action for pytest and flake8